jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

    $ busco --version

    # See a list of all available datasets in BUSCO
-   $ busco --list-datasets # When running an analysis BUSCO will download the dataset
+   # When running an analysis BUSCO will download the dataset

-   # Place the configuration file BUSCO in a location where you have “write” privileges
-   $ cp -r ~/miniconda3/envs/busco/config/ .
+   $ busco --list-datasets

 Usage